air-fx/metadata/adido-template.readme.md

 1. **Browser Compatibility**:
    - Requires a modern browser with JavaScript enabled
-   - Tested on Chrome, Firefox, Edge, and Safari (latest versions)
    - May not work on older browsers or mobile devices with limited capabilities

 2. **File Size Limitations**:
    - Large Excel files (>10MB) may cause performance issues
    - Processing time increases with the number of records
+   - The embedded default template increases the initial page load size

 3. **Template Requirements**:
    - ADIDO Template must have specific sheet names and cell positions
-   - Field Metadata must be written starting at cell A6
+   - Field Metadata must be written starting at cell `A6`
-   - File Metadata must be written starting at cell A4
+   - File Metadata must be written starting at cell `A4`
+   - Custom templates must follow the same structure as the default template

 4. **Data Quality**:
    - The application validates some data quality issues but cannot detect all problems